mw-orcl/adb-connectors/microsoft-power-bi/power-bi-desktop/power-bi-connector-guide.md

 The following instructions cover all scenarios, whether you are using managed or unmanaged ODP.NET or you are using 32-bit or 64-bit Power BI.

-5. If you require managed ODP.NET or 64-bit unmanaged ODP.NET, download 64-bit ODAC 19.3 from the     ODAC Xcopy section in the middle of this [Oracle web page](https://www.oracle.com/database/technologies/dotnet-odacdeploy-downloads.html).
-If you require 32-bit unmanaged ODP.NET, download 32-bit ODAC 19c from the ODAC Xcopy section.
+5. If you require 64-bit managed ODP.NET or unmanaged ODP.NET, download 64-bit ODAC 19.3 from the     ODAC Xcopy section in the middle of this [Oracle web page](https://www.oracle.com/database/technologies/dotnet-odacdeploy-downloads.html).
+If you require 32-bit unmanaged ODP.NET, download 32-bit ODAC 19c.

 ![odac-xcopy](./images/odac-xcopy-download.png)